divergentti/steganography/README.md

 **Future Work**

-Distribution Packaging:
-    Creating standalone packages for Windows and Linux to simplify installation for end-users.
-    Enhanced Format Support: improvements to handle more image formats and additional metadata (if required).
-    Performance Optimizations: ongoing improvements to the embedding/extraction process for speed and accuracy.
+Add support for webp, bmp etc.

 **Contributing**
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.
 Please open an issue first to discuss changes you’d like to see.

 **License**
 This project is licensed under the MIT License.

 **Acknowledgments**
 Santeri Kallio: A special thanks for sparking the idea on LinkedIn with his post on using C2PA markings for AI-generated images.

 Open Source Libraries: Thanks to the developers of PyQt6, Pillow, OpenCV, NumPy, SciPy, and PyCryptodome for making this project possible.